The following is a guest post by Tobias Hagemeister. If you’d like to guest post on Go Backpacking, please read our submission guidelines.

 The advantages of Facebook as a Social Media service

-Beside Facebook there are much more Social Media networking sites with focus on the local regions, e.g. ‘Que Pasa’ for the South American market (available in Spanish and English), which you should consider when travelling.
+Besides Facebook, there are much more Social Media networking sites with a focus on the local regions, e.g. ‘Que Pasa’ for the South American market (available in Spanish and English), which you should consider when traveling.

 Photo credit to Garry Knight

-Today, all the different Social Media services has made the way of travelling much more easier; as follows as a review the strengths of Social Media.
+Today, all the different Social Media services has made the way of traveling much more easier; as follows as a review of the strengths of Social Media.

 - The usage of Social Media makes it easier to stay in contact with family and friends.